zepinglee/citeproc-js/ref/citeproc-doc.rst

 .. [#] The Latin, Greek, Arabic and Cyrillic scripts are referred to here collectively
-       as "Byzantine scripts", after the confluence of cultures in the first millenium associated with all four.
+       as "Byzantine scripts", after the confluence of cultures in the first millenium that spanned all four.

 .. [#] For a list of valid CSL locator label strings, see the
        CSL specification, available via  http://citationstyles.org/.